These horses, in Cour Marly at the Louvre Museum in Paris.

-So here's the tale of some tail.
-Over the course of four extended building campaigns, France's Sun King Louis XIV converted a royal hunting lodge into the Palace of Versailles.
-Because of that transformation, he was in need of a new location for the Royal Hunt.
-In 1679 architect Jules Hardouin-Mansart obliged the king by beginning work on Château de Marly du Roi on land adjacent to Versailles.
+These 400 year old monumental creatures reflected a love of horse culture in pre-Revolutionary France.
+France's Sun King Louis XIV converted an old royal hunting lodge into the Palace of Versailles over the course of four extended building campaigns.
+The result was spectacular, of course, but it meant the court needed a practical new home for its Royal Hunt.
+In 1679 architect Jules Hardouin-Mansart obliged by beginning work on Château de Marly du Roi, built on land adjacent to Versailles.

-Marly was to Louis and the guys what Hameau de la Reine would later be to Marie Antoinette and the gals: a place to kick back and relax in a less formal environment, away from constant court scrutiny and protocol.
+Practical, of course, is in the eyes of the beholder.
+Marly became to Louis and the guys what Hameau de la Reine would later be to Marie Antoinette and the gals: a place to kick back and relax in a less formal environment away from constant court scrutiny and protocol.

-French sculptor Charles Antoine Coysevox was commissioned to create a grouping of two marble equestrian subjects to decorate Château de Marly, which were installed by 1701 on either side of the horse pond.
-You can see them in the painting above.
-Coysevox's Renommée (aka Fame of the King) and companion Mercure, both astride Pegasus, represented Louis XIV's personal dominance in times of both peace and war.
+French sculptor Charles Antoine Coysevox was commissioned to create a grouping of two marble equestrian subjects to decorate Château de Marly.
+These pieces were installed by 1701 on either side of the horse pond.
+The riders are Renommée (aka Fame of the King) and his companion Mercure, both astride Pegasus, and they represented Louis XIV's personal dominance in times of both peace and war.

-When creating his hew horse sculptures, Coustou was likely inspired by the marble Dioscuri or Horse Tamers from the Quirinal Palace in Rome, themselves 4th century copies of Greek originals.
+When creating these new horse sculptures, Coustou was likely inspired by the marble Dioscuri or Horse Tamers from the Quirinal Palace in Rome, themselves 4th century copies of Greek originals.
 Coustou's pieces represent what the Louvre's website describes as:

 ...the struggle between two wild forces: an untamed horse and a naked man....The powerful, thick-necked horse shows every sign of panic and anger: rearing up, tossing its head and whinnying, with dilated eyes and nostrils, and a tousled mane.
 The almost invincible force of nature seems about to break free again.
 Wherever the spectator stands, the impression of movement, strength, and violent struggle is perceptible.
 A moment in time has been captured, heralding something of the Romantic works of Géricault.
 Indeed, Victor Hugo admired "those neighing marbles [...] prancing in a cloud of gold".
 Coustou claimed to have sculpted (American) Indian slaves, which explains the quiver and feathered headdress that have fallen to the ground in the struggle.
 The reference is approximate (one groom appears to be from the West, the other African), but the sculpture prefigures Rousseau's idea of the "noble savage" - an idea already propagated by the accounts of travelers and missionaries. ~ from Louvre: Marly Horses